 Interest rates are determined by factors of supply and demand in the international money markets which are influenced by macro-economic factors, speculation and central bank and government intervention.
 Fluctuations in short term and/or long term interest rates may affect the value of the Units.
-Fluctuations in interest rates of the currency in which the Units are denominated and/or fluctuations in interest rates of the value of the value of the Value of the Units.
+Fluctuations in interest rates of the currency in which the Units are denominated and/or fluctuations in interest rates of the currency or currencies in which a Fund's assets are denominated may affect the value of the Units.